chipguyhere/RuggedPaxCompanion/README.md

 of a 5-digit feature code, and then 3-digits to enable, disable, or configure the feature.
 Type the number and press the enter key on the remote.

+# Compiling
+Compile this sketch for Arduino Mega 2560.
+It has the following library dependencies:
+* Adafruit NeoPixel
+* Adafruit SSD1306